camunda/camunda-docs/docs/components/operate/userguide/resolve-incidents-update-variables.md

 </TabItem>
 </Tabs>

-In the Operate interface, you should now see the process instance has an <!-- FIXME: [“Incident”](/reference/incidents.html) --> incident, which means there’s a problem with process execution that must be fixed before the process instance can progress to the next step.
+In the Operate interface, you should now observe the process instance has an <!-- FIXME: [“Incident”](/reference/incidents.html) --> incident, which means there’s a problem with process execution that must be fixed before the process instance can progress to the next step.

 [//]: # "What is the FIXME note referencing above?"